alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

 ### Alternative DW/BI Architectures

 - Independent Data Mart
-  - Working in isolation, departmental data addresses departments's analytic requirements.
+  - Working in isolation, departmental data addresses departments's analytic requirements
-  - Other departments interested in same source data progresses down same path but ends up with different data and definitions.
+  - Other departments interested in same source data progresses down same path but ends up with different data and definitions
-  - Numbers rarely match.
+  - Numbers rarely match
-  - Never advocated, but approach is prevalent.
+  - Never advocated, but approach is prevalent

 ### Dimensional Modelling Myths

 1. Dimensional Models are for Summary Data Only
-  - Should provide queryable access to the most detailed data<sup>pg 30</sup>.
+  - Should provide queryable access to the most detailed data<sup>pg 30</sup>
-  - Should store substantial history<sup>pg 31</sup>.
+  - Should store substantial history<sup>pg 31</sup>

 2. Dimensional Models are Departmental, Not Enterprise
-  - Multiple extracts of the same source data that create multiple, inconsistent analytic databases should be avoided<sup>pg 31</sup>.
+  - Multiple extracts of the same source data that create multiple, inconsistent analytic databases should be avoided<sup>pg 31</sup>

 3. Dimensional Models are Not Scalable
-  - Both normalised and dimensional models can answer exactly the same questions, albeit with varying difficulty (normalised is less user-friendly)<sup>pg 31</sup>.
+  - Both normalised and dimensional models can answer exactly the same questions, albeit with varying difficulty (normalised is less user-friendly)<sup>pg 31</sup>

 4. Dimensional Models are for Predictable Usage Only
-  - Focus on the organisation's measurement events that are typically stable, unlike analyses that are constantly evolving<sup>pg 31</sup>.
+  - Focus on the organisation's measurement events that are typically stable, unlike analyses that are constantly evolving<sup>pg 31</sup>
-  - The correct starting point for your dimensional models is to express data at the lowest detail possible for maximum flexibility and extensibility<sup>pg 31</sup>.
+  - The correct starting point for your dimensional models is to express data at the lowest detail possible for maximum flexibility and extensibility<sup>pg 31</sup>

 ### More Reasons to Think Dimensionally

 - Do not focus on a set of required reports or dashboard gauges.
-Instead constantly ask about the business process measurement events producing that report or dashboard<sup>pg 32</sup>.
+Instead constantly ask about the business process measurement events producing that report or dashboard<sup>pg 32</sup>